Click here to read the ASC Bylaws

 2021-2022 Board Members

 Ruth Braun (Secretary) – Ruth has a MSc degree from Johns Hopkins University.
 She has taught junior and senior high school science.
 She also taught Environmental Geology, Physical Geology, and Historical Geology at Bloomsburg University, and has taught Geology for Acadia Senior College.
 Duane and Ruth Braun are coauthors of Guide to the Geology of Mount Desert Island and Acadia National Park.

 Andy Cline (Treasurer) – Andy has a Mathematics degree from the College of Wooster (Ohio) and a Master's degree in Liberal Studies from Wesleyan.
 Andy taught math and coached baseball at Phillips Academy in Andover, MA.
 He is a board member of the Southwest Harbor/Tremont Ambulance Service, serves on the ASC Advancement Committee, and is the chair of the ASC Finance Committee.

 Abigail Conrad (on leave as of July 2020) – Gail has a PhD from Yale and did a post-doc at the University of Chicago.
 She is a developmental biologist who served on the faculty at Kansas State University.
 She and her husband, Gary, have retired in Bar Harbor after 40 years of summer affiliation with the MDI Biological Laboratory.
-Gail is the chair of the ASC Nominating Committee.

 Linda Dunn (President) – Linda is a retired Maternal Fetal Medicine physician who practiced in Philadelphia.
 She volunteers at the Charlotte Rhoades Park Butterfly Garden, and has been active with the Abbe Museum and Healthy Acadia.
 Linda also serves on the ASC Curriculum Committee.